How to Use GelatoLator

 Fat %

-Fat (target: 4–10%) controls richness, body, and melt resistance.
+Fat (target: 3–12% for dairy gelato) controls richness, body, and melt resistance.
 Higher fat coats the palate and slows melting, but too much makes the gelato heavy, mutes flavors, and raises calorie count.
 Traditional gelato sits well below ice cream's 14–16% fat, which is what gives it a cleaner, more intense flavor delivery.

-NFMS (target: 5–10%) are the proteins, lactose, and minerals left after you remove fat and water from milk.
+MSNF (target: 7–13% for dairy gelato) are the proteins, lactose, and minerals left after you remove fat and water from milk.
 They bind water, stabilize air cells, and give gelato its characteristic chewiness and body.
-Too little NFMS and the texture feels thin; too much and the mix can taste chalky or sandy due to lactose crystallization.
+Too little MSNF and the texture feels thin; too much and the mix can taste chalky or sandy due to lactose crystallization.
+This metric is not applicable to fruit sorbets, which contain no dairy.

 Sugar %

-Total sugar content (target: 16–24%) is the combined weight of every sweetener in the recipe.
+Total sugar content (target: 14–22% for dairy gelato, 22–30% for sorbet) is the combined weight of every sweetener in the recipe.
 Sugar does double duty: it sweetens and it depresses the freezing point, keeping gelato soft enough to scoop.
-But sugar percentage alone doesn't tell you how sweet or how soft the result will be — that's where SP and PAC come in.
+But sugar percentage alone doesn't tell you how sweet or how soft the result will be - that's where SP and PAC come in.

 SP (Sweetening Power)

-SP (target: 10–21) measures perceived sweetness relative to sucrose.
-Every sugar has a different sweetening coefficient — for example, fructose tastes about 70% sweeter than sucrose at the same weight, while dextrose tastes only about 70% as sweet.
+SP (target: 14–21 for dairy gelato, 22–28 for sorbet) measures perceived sweetness relative to sucrose.
+Every sugar has a different sweetening coefficient - for example, fructose tastes about 70% sweeter than sucrose at the same weight, while dextrose tastes only about 70% as sweet.
 SP lets you swap one sugar for another (say, replacing some sucrose with dextrose) and know exactly how the sweetness will change, even if the total sugar percentage stays the same.

 PAC (Anti-Freezing Power)

-PAC (target: 14–24) quantifies how much the sugars in your recipe depress the freezing point of the mix.
+PAC (target: 22–32 for dairy gelato, 30–42 for sorbet) quantifies how much the sugars in your recipe depress the freezing point of the mix.
 It is the single most important predictor of texture at serving temperature.
 A higher PAC means more unfrozen water at any given temperature, which means softer gelato.
 If PAC is too low, the gelato freezes rock-hard; if it's too high, it stays soupy and won't hold its shape.
-Different sugars contribute different PAC values — dextrose and invert sugar have a much higher anti-freezing effect per gram than sucrose, which is why professional recipes blend multiple sugars to fine-tune both sweetness (SP) and softness (PAC) independently.
+Different sugars contribute different PAC values - dextrose and invert sugar have a much higher anti-freezing effect per gram than sucrose, which is why professional recipes blend multiple sugars to fine-tune both sweetness (SP) and softness (PAC) independently.

 Total Solids %

-Total solids (target: 31–43%) are everything in the mix that isn't water — fat, sugars, milk solids, stabilizers, cocoa solids, etc. This number determines how dense and creamy the final product feels.
+Total solids (target: 32–42% for dairy gelato, 28–35% for sorbet) are everything in the mix that isn't water - fat, sugars, milk solids, stabilizers, cocoa solids, etc. This number determines how dense and creamy the final product feels.
 Low solids yield an icy, watery texture because there's too much free water available to form large ice crystals.
 High solids produce a dense, chewy body but can make the mix too thick to churn properly or feel gummy on the palate.

 Serving Temperature

-Serving temperature (target: −12 to −7°C) is derived from your recipe's PAC value.
-It estimates the temperature at which the gelato will be optimally scoopable — soft enough to serve but firm enough to hold its shape.
+Serving temperature (target: −16 to −11°C for dairy gelato, −17 to −12°C for sorbet) is derived from your recipe's PAC value.
+It estimates the temperature at which the gelato will be optimally scoopable - soft enough to serve but firm enough to hold its shape.
 This is not a setting you control directly; it's an output of your sugar blend.
-If the estimated serving temp is too warm, the gelato will be too soft in a display case; if it's too cold, customers will struggle to scoop it.
+The target range reflects display-case storage; home freezers run colder (-18 to -20°C), so home-made gelato typically benefits from 5–10 minutes of tempering at room temperature before scooping.

 The Balance Panel